Checklists, idols and loving God

 Lord Jesus, show me when the church is not the church, but instead, the world in church clothing.
 Show me when a system is competing with you for my heart.

-“I’m Leah!”
-I cried.
-I had given myself to a church culture that had used me and used me, while profoundly rejecting my personhood, my adulthood, my worth, me.
+For women who see: I’ve given myself to a church culture that has used me and used me, while profoundly rejecting my personhood, my adulthood, my worth, me.

 At a crucial moment in my life, Henry Blackaby and Caleb of old encouraged me: Regardless which way anyone else is rowing, you be filled with following God.